-[0046] The term "covalent bond" as used herein, refers to a close association between at least two atoms, wherein the atoms share electrons in specific atomic orbital paths.
+[0081] The term "covalent bond" as used herein, refers to a close association between at least two atoms, wherein the atoms share electrons in specific atomic orbital paths.

-[0047] The term "non-covalent bond" as used herein, refers to a close association between at least two atoms, wherein the atoms do not share electrons.
-[0048] The term "patient" as used herein, is a human or animal and need not be hospitalized.
-For example, out-patients, persons in nursing homes are "patients."
+[0082] The term "non-covalent bond" as used herein, refers to a close association between at least two atoms, wherein the atoms do not share electrons.

-[0049] The term "tissue transplant" as used herein, refers to any replacement of a tissue and/or organ within an individual with a similar tissue and/or organ from a different individual.
+[0083] The term "tissue transplant" as used herein, refers to any replacement of a tissue and/or organ within an individual with a similar tissue and/or organ from a different individual.
 In some cases, the individuals are from the same species.
-In other cases, the individual are from different species.
+In other cases, the individuals are from different species.

-[0050] The term "immunological tolerance" as used herein, refers to any modification of the immune system wherein specific antibodies may not be produced, but the immune system remains responsive to other antigens.
+[0084] The term "immunological tolerance" as used herein, refers to any modification of the immune system wherein specific antibodies may not be produced, but the immune system remains responsive to other antigens.
 For example, specific immune related cells including, but not limited to, T{reg} cells, osteoclasts, and/or osteoblasts may be stimulated to induce immunosuppression.
 Such "immunological tolerance" may also be capable of controlling autoimmune diseases including, but not limited to, arthritis, Type I diabetes.
-Such "immunological tolerance" may also be capable of controlling inflammatory diseases including, but not limited to, periodontal disease.
+Such "immunological tolerance" may also be capable of controlling inflammatory diseases including, but not limited to, periodontal disease such as periodontitis.